jessepav/lacygoill-wiki-backup/process/process.md

 ### In a kernel session, what is the session leader?

-A  process which  interacts with  the controlling  terminal to  ensure that  all programs are terminated when a user “hangs up” the terminal connection.
+A  process which  interacts with  the controlling  terminal to  ensure that  all programs are terminated when a user “hangs up the terminal connection.

 On our machine, atm, it seems the session leader is `upstart`: